UkrVO logo

 Studied in: Imperial Kharkiv University, Kharkiv province, Russian Empire (since 1999 V. N. Karazin Kharkiv National University, Kharkiv region, Ukraine) (1890);

-Key interests: history of astronomy, solar physics, astrometry, astronomy, solar corona, geodesy.
+Key interests: history of astronomy, solar physics, astrometry, stellar catalogues, astronomy, solar corona, geodesy.
 PhD Thesis: Determination of the parallax of the fixed stars from observations of meridian circle of the Kharkov Astronomical Observatory (1912 Imperial Kharkiv University); ScD Thesis: awarded the degree of Doctor of Science without defense of dissertation (1936 );

 Biography: